Leonardo da Vinci needs no introduction from me.

 Of course not.

-Renaissance artists internalized the visual alphabet and learnt how to paint stories with it.
+Renaissance artists internalized the visual alphabet and learned how to paint stories with it.
 They transcended copying and became creators.

 Leonardo would learn and test his ability to fix objects in his mind like this: